How Do I Know if Someone Is Phrogging My Home

 What Is “Phrogging”?

 “Phrogging” (pronounced like “frogging”) is when someone secretly lives in another person’s home without their knowledge.
+A person who does this is called a phrogger.
 The name comes from the idea of leapfrog, with the intruder hopping from place to place like a frog—whether that be someone’s basement or attic or crawlspace.
 As if the idea of someone breaking into and burglarizing your home isn’t enough, the thought of someone breaking in and staying hidden for a long period of time while you’re unaware is something akin to a horror movie.

 While squatters occupy abandoned properties, phroggers may instead target well-to-do vacation homes that are left empty while their owners are away, or even primary residences that are unoccupied while the residents are on vacation.
 While the idea of phrogging may be stranger than fiction to most, there are preventative measures you can take if you’re afraid of a secret intruder.

-How to Tell If Someone Is in Your Home
+How Can You Tell if Someone Is in Your Home?

 Everyone gets spooked from time to time.
 Some people are even firm believers that their houses are haunted.
 But if there are more physical indications that things aren’t right, you’ll have more to worry about than just ghosts.
 Here are a few signs that a phrogger may be present.